Annular Solar Eclipse: October 14, 2023

 Once you’ve taken in the dazzling display, explore the park you’re visiting!
 Hike one of the many scenic trails to enjoy the breathtaking views, explore the local flora and fauna on a mountain bike, or rent a kayak or paddleboard to experience the park’s waterways.
 If you’re seeking a more leisurely experience, pack a lunch and enjoy a relaxing afternoon in one of our beautiful picnic areas.

-Finally, to help you plan your trip, we’ve compiled a list of parks that are within the totality zone, as well as a few that are just outside it.
+Finally, to help you plan your trip, we’ve compiled a list of parks that are within the totality zone, as well as a few that are outside it.
+Some parks are also hosting special events.
+Click the individual “Eclipse Event Page” links to learn more about that park’s awesome annual eclipse event!

 Full Eclipse Zone: